valentine195/Obsidian-Vault/The Mark of Death/1. Adventure Seeds/3 - Travel to Newthrone.md

 > As you ==BLANK==, a lizardman with ash covering his scales drops down from the treetop.
 > ```ad-quote
-> collapse:
-> Ahhh, the templars pet machine.
-What are you doing out here all on your own?
+> Ahhh, the templars' pet machine.
+What are you doing all the way out here alone?
+It can be dangerous.
 > ```
 > You see the rope bridge start to sway and, looking out over it, another ash-grey lizardman stands about halfway down it.